aragrow/jobs-tracker/README.md

 # jobs-tracker
-This Plugins keeps track or the companies and jobs for your job search.
+This Plugins keeps track of the companies and jobs for your job search.
+STILL IN DEVELOPMENT